slabstone/yasi/README.md

 ## How It Works

 1.  **Configuration Loading**: `yasi.py` loads settings from `config.json` and `user.json`.
-2.  **Initial Card Check**: Before starting Steam simulation, `yasi.py` checks your current card count for the target game.
+2.  **Initial Card Check**:
+    *   **Inventory Monitoring Mode**: Before starting Steam simulation, `yasi.py` checks your current card count for the target game.
 If the target is already met, it exits for that game.
+    *   **Timed Idling Mode**: Skips inventory checking and proceeds directly to Steam simulation.
 3.  **Steam Simulation**:
     *   `yasi.py` creates a `steam_appid.txt` file with the game's AppID.
     *   It loads `steam_api64.dll` using `ctypes`.
     *   It calls `SteamAPI_InitSafe()` to initialize the Steamworks API, making Steam believe the game is running.
 4.  **Monitoring Loop**:
     *   `yasi.py` periodically calls `SteamAPI_RunCallbacks()` to keep the Steam connection alive.
-    *   At intervals defined by `monitoring_interval` (or `default_monitoring_interval_seconds`), it fetches your public Steam inventory using the Steam Community web API.
+    *   **Inventory Monitoring Mode**: At intervals defined by `monitoring_interval`, it fetches your public Steam inventory using the Steam Community web API, counts trading cards, and stops when the target is met.
-    *   It counts the trading cards for the specific game being idled.
-    *   If new cards are detected, it updates its count.
-    *   Once the target card count is met, it proceeds to shutdown.
+    *   **Timed Idling Mode**: Estimates card drops based on elapsed time using the `max_idle_minutes_per_card` setting, stopping when the target number of estimated drops is reached or maximum idle time is exceeded.
 5.  **Shutdown**:
     *   `yasi.py` calls `SteamAPI_Shutdown()`.
     *   It cleans up the `steam_appid.txt` file.